 - 1. If the incidents mentioned in Article t.94 occur as a result of the competitor's bodycord being unplugged (either near the hand or at the back of the fencer), they cannot justify the annulment of the touch registered. - However, if the safety device prescribed by Article m.55.4 is missing or not functioning, the touch should be annulled if the plug at the fencers' back has become unplugged. - 2.
-The fact that the épée of a competitor has large or small areas of insulation formed by oxidation, by glue, paint or any other material on the guard, on the blade or elsewhere, on which his opponent's touches can cause a touch to be signaled, or that the electric tip is badly fixed to the end of the blade so that it can be unscrewed or tightened by hand, cannot justify the annulment of touches registered against that competitor. - 3.
 If a competitor tears the conductive strip by a touch made on the ground and, at the same time, the apparatus registers a touch against his opponent, the touch must be annulled.